R2bEEaton/sonic-subterfuge/docs/index.md

 ## Filter Noise

 Instead of embracing noise, let's try to cut it out.
 When training, we can try removing noise from the IRMAS set, and then do the same when evaluating.
+This produces an accuracy of 61.1%.

 | New Actual Confidence (higher is better) | Old Perturbed Probability | New Perturbed Probability (lower than Old is better) |
 |------------------------------------------|---------------------------|------------------------------------------------------|